kwebio/kweb-core/README.md

-# Kweb - A server-driven remote interface to the web browser
+# Kweb - A remote interface to the web browser

 <div align="center">
   <!-- Github Actions -->